anno73/drt-301m-modbusclient/README.md

 The goal of this software is to have an easy possibility to interact with the meter, especially the energy and max demand counters.

+The original documentation has some errors in the register definition.
+These have been annotated in the PDF.

+modbusclient depends on libmodbus from libmodbus.org (libmodbus-3.0.6.tar.gz attached).

 ---
 2014-06-01